God is the only goal I have today.

 The way to God is through forgiveness here.
 There is no other way.
 (1:1-2)

 We are speaking of means and end.
-Just the other day I read the Text section on "Consistency of Means and End" (T-20.VII), which reasons how, if we accept the goal, we must accept the means for getting there.
+Just the other day I read the Text section on “Aligning Means and End” (T-20.VII), which reasons how, if we accept the goal, we must accept the means for getting there.

 The means is forgiveness, and the Course continually insists that forgiveness is not difficult and cannot be difficult, because all it asks is that we recognize that what has never been has not occurred, and only the truth is true.
 How can it be difficult to be what you already are?
 If we experience forgiveness as difficult, there can only be one reason: we do not want the means because we still do not want the goal.

 In other words, any difficulty stems not from something inherent in forgiveness, but from my unwillingness.
 It points me right back to recognizing what I am choosing, back to recognizing that I always have exactly what I want.
 Forgiveness seems difficult because I want it to seem difficult, and I want the means to appear difficult so I can project my unwillingness out onto the means God provided, blaming that means instead of recognizing myself as the cause of the problem.

 “There is no other way” (1:2).
 If the problem is sin and the whole idea of sin, the only solution must be forgiveness.
 “If sin had not been cherished by the mind, what need would there have been to find a way to where you are?”
 (1:3).
 We are trying to find our way to God and we’re already there!
 There would have been no need for such foolishness if we had not “cherished” sin.
 We (in listening to our ego thoughts) wanted to find a reason for separation, and sin, guilt, and fear provided the reason.
 We made it all up, and we must be the ones to let it go.